-Is the policy affected by timetables established by other relevant public authorities?
-If yes, please give details.
+Is the policy affecte please give details. , established by other releva nt public a authorities?
+If yes,

 Monitoring

 Effective monitoring will help the authority identify any future adverse impact arising from the policy.
 It is recommended that where a policy has been amended or an alternative policy introduced to mitigate adverse impact, monitoring be undertaken on a broader basis to identify any impact (positive or adverse).